Germany, EU launch work on ‘new Marshall Plan’ for Ukraine

 Von der Leyen said the World Bank puts the cost of damage to Ukraine so far at 350 billion euros ($345 billion).
 The EU decided in June to make Ukraine a candidate to join the bloc, and needs “to firmly embed Ukraine’s reconstruction efforts as part of its path toward the European Union,” she said.

-In addition to longer-term help, “Ukraine needs fast rehabilitation right now as we speak” as Russia targets Ukrainian electricity and other infrastructure ahead of the onset of the winter, von der Leyen said.
-She called those “pure acts of terror.”
+In addition to longer-term help and short-term assistance with its regular budget, “Ukraine needs fast rehabilitation right now as we speak,” as Russia targets Ukrainian electricity and other infrastructure ahead of the onset of the winter, von der Leyen said.
+She called those attacks “pure acts of terror.”

 “As of now, we haven’t received a single cent for the implementation of the fast recovery plan,” he said, speaking through an interpreter.